 - It's been acknowledged that while Kaufman was a vegan, he would eat meat when he was Tony Clifton because that character was not a vegan.

-- Identity Impersonator - He had friends and even his brother pose as Tony Clifton so they could appear together.
+- Identity Impersonator: He had friends and even his brother pose as Tony Clifton so they could appear together.
 Eventually, he handed the role off to colleague Bob Zmuda but let people believe it was him under the costume and makeup.
-Since Andy's death, Bob and other performers have reprized the role on occasion.
+Since Andy's death, Bob and other performers have reprised the role on occasion.